Dementia Rummaging Behavior – 9 Ways to Manage

 5. Have backups of frequently lost items

 Some older adults don’t feel at ease until they know exactly where a specific object is.
-If that’s the case, consider buying multiples of that thing or as similar an item as possible.
+If that’s the case, consider buying multiples of that item or something similar.

 6. Reduce overall anxiety levels